sannevanettinger/Airbnb-vs.-Corona-Pandemic/airbnb/src/data_preparation/README.md

 From the data exploration became clear that the variable "price" in this data is imported as a character.
 For further analyses the variable "price" needs to be changed into a numeric.
 Before this can be done the dollar sign and the comma for prices above thousand had to be removed.

 ### 2.6 Remove NA's from the dataset
 In the data exploration attention was paid to NA's (= missing values) in the data, specific for the variable review_rating_score, by means of plots and summary statistics.
 From the plots and summary statistics it remains unclear what the direct cause is of the missing values in the dataset.
-However, it is expected that the missing values of the variable review_rating_score are caused by guests or hosts that do not write a review.
+However, it is expected that the missing values of the variable review_rating_score are caused by guests that do not write a review.
 As the observations with the missing values cannot be used for further analyses, they have been removed from the dataset.

 ### 2.7 Detect outliers in the data
 From the statistics (boxplots and ggplots) used to detect outliers, it was observed that there are a few cases in which outliers seem to exist.